aussielunix/graylog2-appliance/modules/mongo/README.md

 * Move to parameterised classes so that the config files do not need to be edited in the module itself.
 * support for multiple mongodb replica sets.
+* support for toggling mongodb auth on / off

 <table>
   <tr>